TabithaSW/Steam_SentimentAnalysis/mynotes/project_structure.md

 - **/mynotes**: Contains logs and project structure for progress on analysis and models.

 - **/utils**: Contains scripts for collecting, cleaning, preprocessing, and analyzing data before putting it into the models.
 Current Scripts: 1.
 TF-IDF scores that can be used as features for further analysis, such as clustering (e.g., K-Means) or sentiment analysis, 2.
 Silhoutte Score method to help determine the best number of clusters for kmeans, 3.
 A scraping tool to collect the data (steam reviews),  4.
-A way to summarize the sentiment distribution, 5.
 Tokenizer and train/test script for advanced and thorough preprocessing pipeline for text data, specifically tailored to gaming reviews.